 If you do snack in the evenings, always brush your teeth afterward.
 It would be best if you did not eat or drink after bedtime brushing unless it is water.

-Using toothpaste with baking soda is efficient in removing plaque and helps remove surface stains that make your teeth look brighter.
+Using toothpaste with baking soda is efficient in removing plaque and helps remove surface stains.
+It also makes your teeth look brighter.

-It’s essential to visit your dentist or dental hygienist at least every six months for a comprehensive teeth cleaning and oral exam.
+It’s essential to visit your dentist or dental hygienist for a comprehensive teeth cleaning and oral exam at least every six months.
 People who have periodontal disease will need more frequent, deep cleanings.

 Plaque that has transformed into tartar must be removed by a dental professional.
 As dental calculus can build up in hard-to-reach areas, it’s essential to visit a dentist at least twice a year to keep it under control.